 Throughout our time in Berlin Harrie and Lucy have been having a problem.
 They have been massively struggling to work out if people are male or female.
 They don’t mean it a bad way gender stereotyping way, just that the androgynous style in Berlin has them totally baffled.
 This has resulted in numerous funny situations for me and Beth, as we walk through the streets of Berlin and they argue between themselves.
 The most difficult case happened in the Reichstag as we were queuing for the lift to the top.
 I will admit this person was incredibly confusing as Harrie and Lucy becoming more and more frustrated trying to work it out.
 Resulting in Lucy loudly declaring ‘I just don’t understand, WHAT IS IT?!!!’

 Walking back to the hostel we had just enough time to make dinner and get ready for the bar crawl.
-We had bought some pre drinks from the supermarket, that were a very questionable version of wkd.
+We had bought some pre-drinks from the supermarket, that was a very questionable version of WKD.
 Lucy and Beth opted for mojito flavour which in reality tasted like minted lamb.